teresamg22/Homework-1.2/README.md

 Desempaquetando objetos: 100% (62/62), listo.
 ```

-Later we make a new directory inside the webcam folder in our computer call build and we go to that directory.
+Later we make a new directory inside the webcam_capture directory in our computer called build and we go to that directory.
 ```
 $ cd webcam_capture/
 ~/webcam_capture$ mkdir build